Nepal | India | info | About | Contact

 Wind pants

 If you have softshell trekking pants then special wind pants are not needed.
-If you do bring a pair, it is not necessary to have Gore-tex and non-waterproof is quite OK as you won't wear often.
+If you do bring a pair, it is not necessary to be completely waterproof (ie Gore-tex) as you won't wear often.

 Underwear